-Yet serious problems remain with funding the Kentucky Teachers' Retirement System and the expansion of Kentucky's Medicaid program in the upcoming budget.
+Yet the Kentucky Teachers' Retirement System has yet to receive full funding and financing the expansion of Kentucky's Medicaid program continues to be a challenge.
 Policymakers must stay the course and continue the progress they have made to date on state spending.
 The alternative is to return to a trend in which Kentucky is paying more to treat health conditions and incarcerate those who break the law instead of investing more in education.
 Increased education attainment is the true path out of the cycle of poor health and poverty that has plagued Kentucky and its economy for generations.